Ratimon/redprint-optimism-contracts-examples/README.md

 │   ├──
 ```

-As you can see, the original deployment script is a single file, containing all deployment logics for all contracts.
+As you can see, the original deployment script is a single file, containing more than 1000 lines of code for all deployment logics for all contracts.
 Meanwhile, `redprint-forge` abstracts and separates them into modular components, enabling better readabillity for smart contract developer.

 Using together with `Redprint Wizard`, the generated solidity code which includes both smart contract parts and their relevant deploy scripts are displayed in customizable way, leading to better developer experience and creativity.